zlhTao2012/RaspberryPi_Security_Camera/README.md

 4. Prepare python codes and executable script:
    Create a folder named "PiCamera" on your Respberry Pi desktop, and copy the "Image_Rotate.py", "PiEmail.py", "PiCamera.py" and "PiCamera.sh" into the "PiCamera" folder.

-5. Add script executable command to the bottom of ".bashrc" that will run "PiCamera.sh" every time you log in:
+5. Startup script:
-   At the command line, enter "cd ~" to make sure you are in the pi folder.
-Then enter "sudo nano .bashrc".
-Scroll down to the bottom and add the line: ./Desktop/PiCamera/PiCamera.sh.
+   At the command line, enter "sudo crontab -e".
+Scroll down to the very bottom and add an entry starting with @reboot: "@reboot sudo python /home/pi/Desktop/PiCamera/Image_Rotate.py & sudo python /home/pi/Desktop/PiCamera/PiEmail.py & sudo python /home/pi/Desktop/PiCamera/PiCamera.py".
 Once done, save and exit: press keys "Ctrl"+"X" -> "Y" -> "Enter" in order.
+When restart the pi, the command will be run.

 Reference: